-Item Description Card Reader The card reader allows you to use the following digital storage cards: ☐ MMC/SD/MS MMC (MultiMedia Card) / RSMMC SD (Secure Digital) / Mini SD / SDHC / SDXC Compatible MS (Memory Stick) / MS Pro / MS Duo Push the card into the slot and it will appear as a removable device.
-Cable (CATV) Antenna Jack (Model C Only) CATV Use this jack to connect a CATV cable if you have included the optional Mini-PCI TV Tuner in your purchase for Model C computers.
-Consumer Infrared Transceiver The consumer infrared transceiver at the front of the computer allows the computer to communicate with the remote control unit supplied with the optional TV Tuner.
+Item Description Card Reader The card reader allows you to use the following digital storage cards: ☐ MMC/SD/MS MMC (MultiMedia Card) / RSMMC SD (Secure Digital) / Mini SD / SDHC / SDXC MS (Memory Stick) / MS Pro / MS Duo Push the card into the slot and it will appear as a removable device.
+Cable (CATV) Antenna Jack CATV Use this jack to connect a CATV cable if you have included the optional Mini-PCI TV Tuner in your purchase.
+Consumer Infrared Transceiver The consumer infrared transceiver at the front of the computer allows the computer to communicate with the remote control unit supplied with the optional Mini-PCI TV Tuner.
 DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
 DVI-Out Port The DVI-Out (Digital Visual Interface) Port is a video connector interface.
-This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device (see " Display Devices " on page B - 5) by means of a DVI cable.
+This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device (see "Configuring an External Display using the NVIDIA Control Panel" on page B - 7) by means of a DVI cable.
 If you are using an older type of monitor you will need to use a converter to convert the signal from DVI to VGA.

-Item Description e-SATA / USB 2.0 Combo Port /e-SATA / This e-SATA (external Serial Advanced Technology Attachment) port allows you to plug-in external Serial ATA hard drives.
-This port also serves as a USB 2.0 port.
-HDMI-Out Port HDMI The HDMI-Out (High-Definition Multimedia Interface) port is an audio/video connector interface for transmitting uncompressed digital streams.
+Item Description e-SATA Port e-SATA This e-SATA (external Serial Advanced Technology Attachment) port allows you to plug-in external Serial ATA hard drives.
+HDMI-Out Port HDMI-OUT The HDMI-Out (High-Definition Multimedia Interface) port is an audio/video connector interface for transmitting uncompressed digital streams.
 This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device (see "Configuring an External Display using the NVIDIA Control Panel" on page B - 7) by means of a HDMI cable.
-Note that HDMI carries both audio and video signals (see "HDMI Audio Configuration" on page B - 13).
+Note that HDMI carries both audio and video signals (see "HDMI Audio Configuration" on page 2 - 8).
 Headphone-Out Jack Headphones or speakers may be connected through this jack.
 Note : Set your system's volume to a reduced level before connecting to this jack.
 Line-In Jack The Line-In jack allows you to play audio sources through the computer's speakers.
 Note that audio input through Line-in will default to the mute setting.
 To set up your audio sources to play through the Line-in jack go to the Sound panel and make sure the Mute box is not ticked.
 Microphone-In Jack Plug an external microphone in to this jack to record on your computer.

-Item Description Mini-IEEE 1394a Port This allows high-speed connection to various peripheral devices, e.g. external disk drives and digital cameras (see note below).
-1394 IEEE 1394a The Mini-IEEE 1394 ports only support SELF POWERED IEEE 1394 devices.
+Item Description Mini-IEEE 1394b Port This allows high-speed connection to various peripheral devices, e.g. external disk drives and digital cameras (see note below).
+1394 IEEE 1394b The Mini-IEEE 1394 ports only support SELF POWERED IEEE 1394 devices.
 RJ-45 LAN Jack This port supports LAN (Network) functions.
 Note: Broadband (e.g. ADSL) modems usually connect to the LAN port.
 S/PDIF-Out Jack This S/PDIF (Sony/Philips Digital Interface Format) Out Port allows you to connect your DVD-capable PC to a Dolby AC-3 compatible receiver for "5.1" or 'dts' surround sound.
 Security Lock Slot To prevent possible theft, a Kensington-type lock can be attached to this slot.
 Locks can be purchased at any computer store.